OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

 -  The VMs must have internet connectivity.

--  TF in underlay network must be configured to support nested mode.
+-  OpenSDN in underlay network must be configured to support nested mode.

    You must select an unused IP in the cluster to configure